 This QAPP documents how specific QA/QC activities will be applied during the sampling activities to be conducted at AOC E - PCBs in Sanders Creek.
-The purpose of this sampling is to determine whether there are PCBs in sediment in Sanders Creek downstream from the facility (between Court Street and the creeks confluence with Ley Creek) contain PCBs.
-To this end, this

-QAPP defines the minimum field and laboratory QA, and the methodological and reporting requirements to be used for this project, as specified in the Carrier order as well as the NYSDEC Program Policy DSHM-HW-05-15, Quality Assurance Project Plans.
+The purpose of this sampling is to determine the current concentrations and extent of PCBs in sediment in Sanders Creek upstream starting west of Kinne Street where the creek emerges from a culvert continuing downstream from the site to the creek's confluence with the South Branch of Ley Creek in advance of the implementation corrective action measures (dredging).
+To this end, this QAPP defines the minimum field and laboratory QA, and the methodological and reporting requirements to be used for this project, as specified in the Carrier order as well as the NYSDEC Program Policy DSHM-HW-05-15, Quality Assurance Project Plans.
 This QAPP has been prepared in accordance with the specifications of EPA Requirements for Quality Assurance Project Plans, (United States Environmental Protection Agency [USEPA], March 2001).